Devanshshah1309/notes/notes/stochastic-processes/week-4-part-2.md

 It comes from the result that

-- For 2-dimension symmetric random walk, the probability that the walker can arrive at $S$ (maybe his home?) is $1$
+- For 2-dimension symmetric random walk, the probability that the walker can arrive at $S$ (maybe his home?) is $1$ (assuming an infnite 2D plane, the walker almost surely reaches his home → read [this](https://en.wikipedia.org/wiki/Almost_surely) for a more mathematical definition of “almost surely” → it’s super interesting 🎊)
 - For any dimension > 2, the probability that the walker arrives at $S$ is < 1.

 It’s a good exercise to try and prove the above result.